Create a Local admin account on macOS using Intune

 New User’s home directory folders on a Mac device

-If you wish to prevent the user account from appearing on the Mac login window, you can include the following line of code in the shell script and deploy it to create a hidden user account.
+If you wish to prevent the user account from appearing on the Mac login screen, you can modify the shell script to include the following line of code and deploy it to create a hidden user account.

 dscl . -create /Users/$accountname IsHidden 1